 The second sentence of ORC 4911.021 does not allow the Consumers' Counsel to assist Ohioans who call with complaints about utility-related services.
-That sentence should be clarified to allow the Consumers' Counsel to assist Ohioans who call with complaints about utility-related services.
-Accordingly, I recommend changing the second sentence in ORC 4911.021 to: "However, for any calls received by the consumers' counsel concerning consumer complaints, the consumers' counsel may assist the consumers with their complaints or forward the calls to the public utilities commission's call center."
-This change would be consistent with providing services that the public would reasonably expect from a government agency that represents them.
-This clarification would not change the limitation in the first sentence of ORC 4911.021 against the Consumers' Counsel operating a telephone call center.
-And, in requesting this statutory change, I am not proposing any budget increase for assisting consumers with their complaints.
+Substitute House Bill 49 changes the second sentence in ORC 4911.021 to:

+However, for any calls received by the consumers' counsel concerning consumer complaints, the consumers' counsel may assist the consumers with their complaints or forward the calls to the public utilities commission's call center.

+This change, to allow the Agency to assist consumers, would be consistent with providing services that the public would reasonably expect from a government agency that represents them.
+This clarification would not change the prohibition in the first sentence of ORC 4911.021 against the Consumers' Counsel operating a telephone call center.
+And, in supporting this statutory change, I am not proposing any budget increase for assisting consumers with their complaints.